 The thyroid functions as a hormone-regulator, affecting many organs within the body.
 When the thyroid is underactive, not enough hormones are being released, leading to problems beyond the thyroid.

-How do you know if you have Hashimoto’s?
+How do you know if you have Hashimoto’s or hypothyroidism?

 There are a variety of signs and symptoms linked to Hashimoto’s, however, there are often no evident symptoms at first.
 Before being diagnosed, the thyroid typically gets larger.
 The enlarged thyroid is called a goiter.